Dirt Days: Downhill Race Series

 Race Format

-Races are divided into Sport/Intermediate and Open/Expert categories, each with a dedicated time slot.
+Races are divided into Sport/Intermediate and Expert categories, each with a dedicated time slot.
 All riders will ride the same set of trails, regardless of racer category.
 Every rider gets 2 timed runs.
 Final results are determined by combining each rider’s two fastest run times.
 Winners are based on the lowest combined time in each category.
-Points are tabulated across the series, and the Series Champions will be awarded after the final race on 8/29.
-Riders must participate in all 5 races to be eligible for the Series Championships.

 Categories:

-- Open: Open riders are comfortable with steep and loose terrain and technical rock gardens.
+- Expert: Expert riders are comfortable with steep and loose terrain and technical rock gardens.
 They have raced downhill before and ride most trails and features at Big Sky without hesitation.

 - Sport: Sport riders can ride technical terrain comfortably and can ride single black trails (recommended to be comfortable on Joker Lips, Trapper, Soul Hole).
 Walking features will not disqualify racers and is encouraged for a safe race experience.

-- Junior: Riders 17 years of age and under can ride at a Sport or intermediate level.
-With guardian approval, expert juniors may elect to ride in the Open group and will be scored with the adults.
+- Teen: Riders 13 - 17 years of age and under that can ride at the advanced level.
+With guardian approval, expert juniors may elect to ride in the Expert group.
+They will be scored with adults.

 Each level will be broken into male and female race categories for scoring.